WKHAllen/pgtr-sample-app/README.md

 # PGTR Sample App

-This is a sample app that uses a PostreSQL-Go-TypeScript-React stack.
+This is a sample app that uses a PostgreSQL-Go-TypeScript-React stack.

 It can serve as a template for projects designed using the PGTR stack.
-Simply clone the repository and you are good to go.
+Simply clone the repository, and you are good to go.

 ## Clone